ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 </details>

-The client applications are calling that function to retrieve channel values (or a subset of values).
-The DataPlugin needs to implement the function to return the values for a given group and channel index.
-It also needs to ensure only the correct subset of values is returned for a given `numberToSkip` and `numberToTake`.
+The client applications call this function to retrieve channel values (or a subset of values).
+You need to implement the function to return the values for a given group and channel index.
+You also need to ensure only the correct subset of values is returned for a given `numberToSkip` and `numberToTake`.

-Additionally, a callback function to retrieve the channel length must be implemented.
-In the simple case where all channels have the same length, it can simply return a constant.
+In addition, you need to implement a callback function to retrieve the channel length.
+If all channels have the same length, it simply returns a constant.

 ```python
 def read_channel_length(self, grp_index, chn_index):